MooersLab/writing-progress-2024-25/README.md

 I designed the above spreadsheets to address this problem.

 Most writing guides suggest tracking the total effort expended on writing per day in terms of minutes spent, word count, or both.
-My spreadsheet track at the project level so that you can monitor the distribution of your effort.
+My spreadsheet tracks at the project level so that you can monitor the distribution of your effort.
 Word count tends to plateau early when writing academic papers and grant applications so tracking time is more improtant.
 The spreadsheets support tracking both.
 Like any tool, you can use it well or poorly: good luck!